niyazkx/aws-bin/Create New VPC with Subnets, Route Tables, Security Groups, NACL and EC2 Instance.md

   - `Subnet`: Public Subnet
   - `Auto-assign Public IP`: Enable
 - 🟡 On the **Configure Security Group** page:
-  - `Assign a security group`: Select the existing one that you've created already
+  - `Assign a security group`: Select the existing one if already have / Create new.
 - 🟡 Review and launch
 - 🟡 Create and download the key pair(.pem file) to access the instance in future.
 - 🟢 Finally, Launch Instances.